What is a Baselayer?

 BAM offers baselayers for men and baselayers for women for operating comfortably in the heat and cold.
 We passionately believe BAM baselayers are the best you can have next to your skin, delivering comfort and versatility.
 The fabric is incredibly soft next to your skin, but delivers all the functionality required to keep you comfortable at all times, as part of a layering system.

 As a baselayer in very hot conditions, overwhelming feedback from expedition leaders and adventurers tells us that BAM underwear, T-shirts, socks, baselayers are world class pieces of kit to have in your bag.
-The sheer comfort factor, as well as the natural antibacterial functionality which allows you to wear the same kit for up to weeks on end, combines with the other features of this fabric to deliver the most comfortable kit, which is what it’s all about, allowing you to get on with your adventure.

 For example, Ali Wilde, expedition leader for Secret Compass said of our men’s sports trunks (underwear) after a 16 days non stop trek through tropical rainforest in Madagascar: